Rabbids: Merchandising

 The Rabbids have merchandising such as T-shirts, figurines, plush toys, school equipment, fan club magazines, and for a limited time, a Happy Meal toy.
 A Raving Rabbids themed version of the card game Jungle Speed was released in France.

 Licensing

 The Rabbids franchise has also been licensed for the out-of-home entertainment market such as the recent collaboration with arcade game manufacturer LAI Games to produce Virtual Rabbids: The Big Ride, an attendant-free VR attraction.

+Amusement Center

+In 2016, an amusement center based on the world of the Rabbids opened its doors in Montreal.
+The center offered an immersive and personalized experience for children, plunging them into quests combining RFID technology with physical activities.
+In the fall of 2018, changes were made and the center was replaced by Le Monde d'Ubisoft, which now targets people of all ages.

 Reception

 The Rabbids series, along with its titular characters, have become very popular.
 IGN has stated that the Rabbids have "more personality and charisma than 10 of the most popular video game mascots combined", and that the bunnies have literally "upstaged Rayman himself".

 GameSpot noted that the Rabbids themselves are "almost exclusively responsible for [selling the game's humor], as they are, without a doubt, hysterical.
 They're adorably designed, with their dumb stares, high-pitched shrieks, and a penchant for taking comedic bumps."